babyGPT (version 1.1.3, 2025-September-16)

 is solely on Base Modeling.

-2) To demonstrate small-scale large-language modeling that for educational
+2) To demonstrate small-scale large-language modeling (SS-LLM) that, for

 3) To create a self-contained module that, given a set of media URLs, will

-paywall), train a BPE tokenizer from the corpus of the articles collected,
+paywalls), train a BPE tokenizer for the corpus of the articles collected,

 create a Base Model from the corpus, and, subsequently, let you play with the